buildkite-agent start

 --signing-jwks-file value #

 Path to a file containing a signing key.
 Passing this flag enables pipeline signing for all pipelines uploaded by this agent.
-For hmac-sha256, the raw file content is used as the shared key
+For hmac-sha256, the raw file content is used as the shared key.
+When using Docker containers to upload pipeline steps dynamically, use environment variable propagation (for example, "docker run -e BUILDKITE_AGENT_JWKS_FILE") to allow all steps within the pipeline to be signed.

 Environment variable: $BUILDKITE_AGENT_SIGNING_JWKS_FILE